axiom-data-science/sccoos-sass-calibration/sass/README.md

 future deployments to keep the formats the same between all shore stations if that makes data ingestion and processing easier."
 But then Todd immediately contradicted him and told me to change my code instead.
-I do not know if they plan to change the format in the future, so the code can read both
+I do not know if they plan to change the format in the future, so the code can read both.
 * Files are called "data_" instead of "data-".
 There is a yucky catch based on the instrument set sio-scs-2022 now, but that will break when the deployment changes.
+Output files are converted to "data-" to be consistent with others.
+* Data files don't have a # to mark the beginning of data.
 * IP address is 0.0.0.0.
 I had been using that to catch bad data, so that isn't possible now.
 * Lots more parameters in the file.
+In fact, the SeaBird and pH data are in the same file, instead of having to be merged together.
+This will require a special case of get_ph.